Skip to content

 LEX_QUIETSuppress startup bannerfalse

-Lexigram merges profile-specific YAML over the base config.
-Set LEX_PROFILE to activate:
+Lexigram merges a profile-specific YAML over the base config.
+Set LEX_PROFILE to activate it:

 application.yaml # Base config (always loaded)